dundalek/closh/README.md

 ## Get in touch

 Feedback is greatly appreciated.
-If you have feedback about a specific feature or to report a bug feel free to open an [issue](https://github.com/dundalek/closh/issues).
+If you have feedback about a specific feature feel free to open an [issue](https://github.com/dundalek/closh/issues).
 For general discussion you can use [gitter](https://gitter.im/closh/Lobby).

 ## Quick Start